Mireya Pazmino: Life

 She took her first degree at the Universidad Técnica Particular de Loja in 2004.
-She qualified a lawyer at the same institution in 2012 and she gained her masters there in 2015.
+She qualified as a lawyer at the same institution in 2012 and she gained her masters there in 2015.

-In 2017 and 2018 she was teaching at the State University of Bolívar.
+During 2017 and 2018 she was teaching at the State University of Bolívar.
 In 2021 she was elected to represent the province of Bolivar in Ecuador's National Assembly.
 She was a member of the Pachakutik Plurinational Unity Movement – New Country party.
 She was expelled from the party but she was returned by a vote in June 2021 when the expulsion was revoked.

-She is the President of the Economic Regime Commission.
+She assumed the presidency of the Economic Regime Commission in 2021, following a controversial episode in which she refused to acknowledge the agreement that her then political movement, Pachakutik, had reached with the government.

-On 1 April 2022 she was thrown out of the Pachakutik Plurinational Unity Movement – New Country party for contempt, not attending meetings, having agendas and not supporting the party's policies.
+On April 1, 2022, she was expelled from Pachakutik for contempt, not attending meetings, having agendas and not supporting the party's policies.
 The others excluded were Mario Ruíz, Patricia Sánchez, Fernando Cabascango, Darwin Pereira and Peter Calo.

-In June Pazmiño led a proposal to repeal a Presidential decree that had declared "a state of emergency" in the province of Pichincha and the provinces of Cotopaxi and Imbabura.
-Her proposal was supported by 71 other assembly members.
+In June Pazmiño led a proposal to repeal a Presidential decree that had declared "a state of emergency" in the provinces of Pichincha, Cotopaxi and Imbabura.
+Her proposal was supported by 71 other Assembly members.
 Leonidas Iza who leads the Confederation of Indigenous Nationalities of Ecuador and other parties involved with the national strike would be invited to the debate.
+In the same month one of the National Assembly's vice Presidents, Yeseña Guamaní, was called to defend a charge of breach of duties made by Jhajaira Urresta.
+A committee was formed consisting of Patricia Mendoza, Elina Narváez, Rocio Guanoluisa, María José Plaza and Pazmiño to consider Urresta's complaint.